A.R.T. Practitioner Training Program

 3. Therapeutic Training – 15 hours

-By establishing adaptive, restorative, and therapeutic techniques for individual needs, The ART of Living Well with Yoga, provides a template for families, individuals and caregivers with which to access the tools and techniques for the benefit of those who have impaired mobility, or a disabling condition.
+By establishing adaptive, restorative, and therapeutic techniques for individual needs, The ART of Living Well with Yoga, provides a template for Yoga Teachers, Healthcare Professionals families, individuals and caregivers with which to access the tools and techniques for the benefit of every-body, especially those who experience impaired mobility, or a disabling condition.

 As a therapeutic intervention, The Art of Living Well with Yoga program aims to create a model for healthcare providers, healthcare professionals, those affected by trauma through injury, birth or disease with a preventative and living model of how to cope, to deal with immobility & pain and how to be proactive and preventative therein.